 - How long does it take for breast to grow?

-- How long does it take for nerves to grow back?
+- How long does it take for breast to grow on birth control?

-- How long does it take for grow in beast?
+- How long does it take for your muscles to grow?